bougou/go-ipmi/README.md

 ## Functions Comparision with ipmitool

+Each command defined in the IPMI specification is a pair of request/response messages.
+These IPMI commands are implemented as methods of the `ipmi.Client` struct in this library.

+Some `ipmitool` cmdline usages are implemented by calling just one IPMI command, but others are not.
+Like `ipmitool sdr list`, it's a loop of `GetSDR` IPMI command.

+So this library also implements some methods that are not IPMI commands defined in IPMI sepcification, but just some common helpers, like `GetSDRs` to get all SDRs.

+All IPMI commands implementation logic is almost same.
+See [Contributing](./CONTRIBUTING.md)
-> More is ongoing ...
+> More commmands are ongoing ...

 ### IPM Device Global Commands

-> Note: All IPMI commands are implemented as methods of the `ipmi.Client` struct.

 | Method                             | Status | corresponding ipmitool usage |
 | ---------------------------------- | ------ | ---------------------------- |